 Best Routes by Season

 Weather and daylight change the experience on certain Amtrak routes.
-Some trains offer amazing fall foliage scenery, while others shine in winter snow or summer sunlight.
-The seasonal guides here highlight which routes are worth riding at specific times of year and explain what scenery or events make each trip special.
+These seasonal guides highlight the routes worth riding at specific times of year.

 Amtrak Route Guides